(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Enhance Overload: Stamina Drain Ward (Decreases effects of Stamina Drain Wards)

-For my summoned companion, I can only recommend getting the Mercenary from the Heirloom Pack in the Zen Store.
-It has the following benefits: three offense slots, active bonus stats that are relevant to our class, and two additional ring slots.
-The Adorable companion gear would be best in slot, but short of that I recommend the following.
+For my summoned companion, I recommend getting the Con Artist from the Emporium Vendor in Protector’s Enclave.
+It has the following benefits: two offense slots, active bonus stats that are relevant to our class, and three additional ring slots.
+The Adorable companion gear would be best in slot, but you do have a few options.
+What it really comes down to is how many +5 Rings you have because having double offense slots is better than having a sub-par ring.
+Ideally, I would recommend the following.

 - Ring of Brutality +4/5 (Demogorgon)